 2.)
 May the religion of the lord of the three worlds, the

 religion of Jina, the unfailing characteristic of which is the

 3.)
 In the glorious Mula-samgha, there arose the

 Nandi-samgha; in this, the lovely, the pure-minded Padmanandin.

 4.)
 The acharya called Kunda[kunda], Vakragriva,

 5.)
 Just as pearls in the ocean, there appeared in his (spiritual)

 race (anvaya) certain beautiful sages, who were mines

-of speeches and endowed with divine splendour.
+and endowed with divine splendour.